Diabetic Diet Plan – Best Diet Foods, Tips and Recipes

 While it is a dangerous disease, understanding how to control diabetes is crucial.
-Following the right diet, and taking good care of your body plays a key role in controlling the disorder.
+Therefore, following the right diet and taking good care of your body plays a key role in controlling the disorder.

 Along with its strong antioxidant properties, cinnamon is also known for its ability to control diabetes.
 According to several controlled studies, cinnamon can help reduce blood sugar levels and improve insulin sensitivity as well.

 However, you must consider limiting your intake of cassia cinnamon to less than a single teaspoon a day.
 Because of the presence of coumarin in this type of cinnamon it can cause health problems if taken in higher doses.
 On the other hand, Ceylon cinnamon does not contain much coumarin.